Satoshi-Engineering/tipcards/docs/setup.md

     * there you can either create an account an launch your own lnbits (https://my.lnbits.com)
     * or try out the lnbits demo server: https://demo.lnbits.com
   * enter a name for your wallet and click "add a new wallet"
-  * make sure to save the link (e.g. in your bookmarks) as this is where your Tip Cards' sats will go
+  * make sure to save the link (e.g. in your bookmarks) as this is where your TipCards' sats will go
   * click on "Node URL, API keys and Api docs" to the right and note "Admin key" and "Invoice/read key"
   * go to "extensions" and enable "LNURLp" and "withdraw" extensions
-  * HINT: create an invoice and put some sats into the wallet, as withdrawing funded Tip Cards can cost some sats for routing fees
+  * HINT: create an invoice and put some sats into the wallet, as withdrawing funded TipCards can cost some sats for routing fees

 4. Build and serve the backend
 ```bash